The Glass Wall in Global Tech Pay

 It is "glass" because nothing about it looks openly hostile.
 No one says the quiet part out loud.
 There is no email that says, "we think your work is worth less because you live in Australia."
 There is just policy.
 Benchmarking.
 Compliance.
 Employer of Record arrangements.
 "Local market rates."
 "Cost of labor."

-And yet the outcome can be stark: two people on the same team, solving the same problems for the same company, can be paid on fundamentally different scales because one lives in Melbourne and the other is based somewhere in the United States.
+And yet the outcome can be stark: two people on the same team, solving the same problems for the same company, can be paid on fundamentally different scales because one lives in Australia and the other is based somewhere in the United States.

-A$200k in Australia and US$200k in the United States look symmetrical on paper.
-They are not.
+A$200k and US$200k look symmetrical on paper.

 International talent is allowed to do the work, but often not allowed to set the price.